-Our common shares are listed on the TSXV and Nasdaq.
-We cannot assure you that an active trading market for our common shares will develop on the TSXV, Nasdaq, or elsewhere or, if developed, that any market will be sustained.
-Accordingly, we cannot assure you of the likelihood that an active trading market for our common shares will develop or be maintained, the liquidity of any trading market, which may affect the ability to sell your Shares when desired, or the trading prices that you may obtain for your Shares.
+We have applied or intend to apply to list our common shares on either the Nasdaq or NYSE and the TSXV.
+However, there has been a limited public trading market on the QTCQB in the United States.
+We cannot assure you that an active trading market for our common shares will develop on the Nasdaq, NYSE, or the TSXV or elsewhere or, if developed, that any market will be sustained.
+Accordingly, we cannot assure you of the likelihood that an active trading market for our common shares will develop or be maintained, the liquidity of any trading market, your ability to sell your shares of our common shares when desired, or the prices that you may obtain for your common shares.

-Nasdaq or the TSXV may delist our securities from its exchange, which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions.
+We might be unable to list our common shares on the Nasdaq, NYSE, or the TSXV may delist our securities from its exchange, which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions.